 There are two Gainsight admin pages through which you can configure various integrations:

 - Connectors 2.0

-In the Connectors page, establish a connection with Amazon S3 using S3 Connector.
+In the Connectors page, you can establish a connection with Amazon S3 using S3 Connector.

-In the Connectors 2.0 Admin page, configure the following connections with external systems from Gainsight:
+In the Connectors 2.0 Admin page, you can configure the following connections with external systems from Gainsight:

 - File-Based Integrations: Amazon S3

 - CRM Systems: Salesforce, Microsoft Dynamics, Hubspot, Zoho CRM, and Pipedrive